davesmeghead/visonic/README.md

 0.0.6: Extracts much more info from EPROM in powerlink.
 Added more Dutch translations.
 Handle Access Denied (when entering wrong pin code).
 A few bug fixes.

+0.0.6.2: Added code to indicate when alarm is triggered (and sounding).
+This works best in powerlink mode.
+In Standard mode I make a guess that when the panel is armed and a device is triggered then the alarm must be sounding.

 ## Instructions and what works so far
 It currently connects to the panel in Powerlink and it creates an HA: